The Rooney Rule

 Chicago Bears running backs coach Jennifer King.
 (AP/Todd Rosenberg)

-The NFL adopted the Rooney Rule in 2003 based on recommendations made by the league’s Workplace Diversity Committee, now known as the Diversity Equity and Inclusion (DEI) Committee.
+The NFL adopted the Rooney Rule in 2003 based on recommendations made by the league’s Workplace Diversity Committee, now known as the Diversity Committee.
 It was named after then-chairman of the committee, Dan Rooney, the late owner of the Pittsburgh Steelers.

 NFL Diversity and Inclusion Efforts